ACCENT VARIATION AND CHANGE

 CONFERENCE VENUE

-The conference is planned for three full days, December 12-14, 2024.
-The conference will be held at the University Conference Centre (Kopcińskiego 16/18) of the University of Lodz.
+The conference is planned for three full days, December 11-13, 2025.
+The conference will be held at the Faculty of Philology and the University Conference Centre (Kopcińskiego 16/18) of the University of Lodz.

 ABSTRACTS